Practical use of the inout parameter in Swift

 }

-Notice this one takes URLRequest by value, not inout — it only reads headers, never mutates.
+Notice this one takes URLRequest by value, not inout.
+It only reads headers, never mutates.
 The & isn’t needed when there’s nothing to write back.

 Without this guard, every navigation would be cancelled, modified, and reloaded indefinitely.